tomasz-wozniak75/ha-smart-power-switcher/readme.md

 Smart energy app takes as an input for each charging the length of the charging and when we want to finish charging.
 Having such inputs, it searches for the least expensive hours before expected finish time, and it triggers charging via Home Assistant REST api.
-During the night we could have hours with low prices mixed with higher ones, for charging it is beneficial to have a single continue time slot.
+During the night we could have hours with low prices mixed with higher ones, for charging it is beneficial to have a single continuous time slot.
 To address this problem, application gives weights to hours in an allowed charging period, weight is proportional to continuous number of hours with the same price.
 Next hours in the allowed charging period are sorted by price and weight, so the lowest prices with the longest continuous period are selected as first, app takes as many hours as it is required by charging time and next it plans when Tuya switch